-Breakfast is perhaps my favorite meal, I suppose it’s no wonder my first foray into the kitchen was a charming bed and breakfast.
-It was never my intention to be the one doing the cooking, but when I found myself in a position of feeding people, every day, I drew on many of my favorite morning meals for around the world for variety and inspiration.
+Breakfast is my favorite meal.
+I suppose it’s no wonder my first foray into the kitchen was in my own four-and-a-half-star bed and breakfast.
+It was never my intention to be the one doing the cooking, but when I found myself in a position of feeding people, every day, I drew on some of my favorite morning meals for around the world for variety and inspiration.

 A Memory Of Italy

 I love a savoury breakfast, packed with morning protein, it’s the best daylight burning fuel as far as I’m concerned.
 Breakfast In Tuscany, became a particular favorite in the late summer months when tomatoes were ripe on the vine and basil was plentiful in the kitchen garden.
-Guests would often walk in the early morning hours and catch me, gardening boots on, harvesting ingredients before service. ( Or posting with mutant sunflowers.)
+Guests would often walk in the early morning hours and catch me, gardening boots on, harvesting ingredients before service. ( Or posing with gigantic sunflowers.)

 Italy is one of my favourite travel destinations.
-Great food, amazing people, rich history and good wine.
+Great food, amazing people, rich history, and good wine.
 I’ve often felt I should have been born Italian.
-To my mind Italy has but one flaw; breakfast.
-To most Italian natives breakfast is a hurried affair – double espresso, two cigarettes, an argument over football (AKA soccer) and perhaps a rushed Cornetto… between smokes.
+To my mind, Italy has but one flaw; breakfast.
+To most Italian natives breakfast is a hurried affair – double espresso, two cigarettes, an argument over football (AKA soccer), and perhaps a rushed Cornetto… between smokes.

-Every other meal in the day is slow and measured, lunch is followed by a siesta, even a ‘quick antipasto’ is enjoyed at a leisurely pace but not breakfast.
+In Italy it seems like every other meal in the day is slow and measured.
+Lunch is followed by a siesta.
+Even a ‘quick antipasto’ is enjoyed at a leisurely pace – but not breakfast.
 This dichotomy in a culture where food and pleasure are synonymous always struck me as odd.
-I find it strange that in a place positively riddled with amazing breakfast-y ingredients it’s rare to find eggs, served with toasty bits of beautiful bread, cheese and pork products.
-I love a big breakfast, any time of the day.
+In a place positively riddled with amazing breakfast-y ingredients, it’s rare to find eggs, served with toasty bits of beautiful bread, cheese, and pork products.

 If I Were Italian